JulianaMoreno/julianaMoreno/README.md

 - 🎓 Bachelor’s in Computer Science – Federal University of Viçosa (UFV)
 - 🤝 Active in leadership and community initiatives like **AIESEC** and **Rotaract**

----

-### 💼 Currently open to:

-- **Full-stack Engineer**
-- Remote positions
-- Collaborative teams with focus on code quality, modern stacks, and autonomy

----

 ### 🔗 Portfolio & Links